zcliang97/web-template/README.md

-# Stock Visualizer
+# Web App Template

 ## Description
-This is a stock visualization tool that is built to help users visualize selective stocks in real time.
-This project pulls data from ___ API and plots the data with the Plotly.js library.
+This is a web app template set up with ReactJS in the frontend and Python in the backend and managed with Webpack and Babel.
+> To see a list of included libraries please go scroll down to Libraries section To start a new web app, clone the project and follow the install instructions

 ## Install Instructions